Italy

 As Hickey’s section dived towards the four CR.42s, Pattle noticed a second group of two more CR.42s and took his section, consisting of Pilot Officer 'Heimar' Stuckey and Sergeant Charles Casbolt, to engage these.
 Pattle went for the leading CR.42, which attempted to evade the attack by diving steeply and slipping from side to side.
 Pattle followed, closing in rapidly, but he didn't fire until the CR.42 straightened out and thereby offered a steadier target.
 From 100 yards astern, he lined up the CR.42 in his sight and opened fire.
 The CR.42 steepened its dive; the pilot had apparently been hit, because he fell forward over the control column.
 Pattle pulled away, as the CR.42 went straight down to crash about two miles west of Koritza, bursting into flames on striking the ground.
 Stuckey, following close behind Pattle's Gladiator, smiled and gave a thumbs-up signal to Pattle signifying confirmation of the victory.

 The two Gladiators, now completely alone, climbed up to 15,000 feet immediately over the airfield, and saw a dogfight in progress a few miles to the north.
 Heading in that direction, they were soon engaged by five CR.42s and two G.50s.
-One of the G.50s came at Pattle in a head-on attack, but broke away much to early, the tracers passing yards below the Gladiator.
+One of the G.50s came at Pattle in a head-on attack, but broke away much too early, the tracers passing yards below the Gladiator.
 A CR.42 had a go next, but Pattle quickly snap-rolled, up and over the Italian aircraft, and came down perfectly in position fifty yards behind the CR.42.
 A short burst and the cockpit of the CR.42 became a mass of flames and it fell away burning furiously.
 After this combat he noticed that his air pressure were so low that he couldn't fire his guns and he soon returned to base.

 Totally in this combat the British pilots claimed nine and two probables shot down.
-Apart from Pattle's two CR.42s, Stuckey claimed one G.50, which crashed, and one CR.42, Flight Lieutenant 'Shorty' Graham claimed one G.50 and one CR.42, Pilot Officer S. G. Cooper claimed one shared CR.42 with Pilot Officer William Vale, who also claimed one additional CR.42, Sergeant Charles Casbolt claimed one G.50 and finally Flying Officer Sidney Linnard claimed two CR.42s as probables.
+Apart from Pattle's two CR.42s, Stuckey claimed one G.50, which crashed, and one CR.42, Flight Lieutenant Greg Graham claimed one G.50 and one CR.42, Pilot Officer Samuel Cooper claimed one shared CR.42 with Pilot Officer William Vale, who also claimed one additional CR.42, Sergeant Charles Casbolt claimed one G.50 and finally Flying Officer Sidney Linnard claimed two CR.42s as probables.

-In the combat was Stuckey hit and wounded in the right shoulder and leg, but managed to get back to Trikkala from where he would be despatched to hospitals in Athens.
+Pilot Officer Stuckey was hit in the combat by CR.42s and wounded in the right shoulder and leg.
+He was saved from being finished off by Squadron Leader Hickey, who managed to driving away the CR.42s and then escort him back to Trikkala from where he would be dispatched to the Greek Red Cross hospital in Athens.

 At the time of his death, Bonato was credited with 2 biplane victories.